-On October 14, 2020, Snider et al reported the discovery of the first room temperature superconductor, carbonaceous sulfur hydride, hereafter called CSH [2].
+On October 14, 2020, Snider et al reported the discovery of the first room temperature superconductor, carbonaceous sulfur hydride, hereafter called CSH [1].
 If this is true, it represents a major scientific breakthrough.
 Many researchers throughout the world have been devoting intensive research efforts and resources to this topic for the last 14 months under the assumption that the result is correct.
 To date the result has not been independently reproduced.
-In this paper we show that the results for magnetic susceptibility reported in [2] are not supported by valid underlying data.
-This calls their validity into question.
+In this paper we show that ac magnetic susceptibility results reported in [1] are not supported by valid underlying data.
+This calls the conclusion of ref.
+[1] that the material is a superconductor into question.

-"A superior test of superconductivity" [2] demonstrating superconductivity was claimed in ref.
-[2] to be the detection of sharp drops in the measured ac magnetic susceptibility.
-In that paper, the authors published several curves of data obtained from the subtraction of two independent measurements, namely "raw data" and "background signal", according to the equation
+The findings of sharp drops in the measured ac magnetic susceptibility as a function of temperature was claimed in ref.
+[1] to be "a superior test of superconductivity", demonstrating the existence of superconducting transitions.
+The susceptibility data reported in [1] were obtained from the subtraction of two independent measurements, namely "raw data" and "background signal", according to the equation

-$$data = raw \ data - background \ signal.$$ (1)
+$$data = raw \ data - background \ signal. \tag{1}$$